Nexuzzzz/amyntas/README.md

+## READ THIS FIRST
+I'm currently busy working on a better version of Amyntas, which will add more support for other OS's and will include a lot of fixes and new stuff. <br>
+In the mean time, i don't think i will update this tool so its recommended you just hang on tight untill i release my other tool.
+Thank you!

 ## NOTE!
 Results may vary A LOT when attacking! <br>
 It might peak at 40k rq/s and drop down to 2k rq/s or peak at 169 requests per second, just so you know! <br>